Lingfeng158/YubiKey4Linux/README.md

 ## Cost of the Project

-For people already own Yubikey products, this project will be free of charge.
+For people already own Yubikey products, this tool will be free of charge.